 FAQs

-I find the fastest way to reheat leftovers is in the microwave, heat them in 1-2 minute bursts on high until they’ve reached desired temperature.
+I find the fastest way to reheat leftovers is in the microwave; heat them in 1-2 minute bursts on high until they’ve reached the desired temperature.
 If you don’t have a microwave, you can reheat the leftovers in a preheated oven at 180°C (350°F) for about 10 minutes or until they are heated through.

-Yes you can!
+Yes, you can!
 Spray the basket with a little oil to avoid sticking, then place the meatballs in a single layer.
 Cook at 200°C (400°F) for about 12-15 minutes until golden, then follow the remainder of the recipe.

 Additional Serving Suggestions